iElric/my-mac-setup/README.md

 `brew cask install visual-studio-code`\
 `settings.json` and `keybindings.json` are at `~/Library/Application Support/Code/User/`\
-simply copy from the old machine to the new machine
+Simply copy from the old machine to the new machine

 ## Install jenv and jdks